unrealwork/atsd-use-cases/USMortality/configuration.md

-Creating Local Instance for ATSD and Axibase Collector using Docker
+Creating Local Instance for ATSD and Axibases Collector using Docker
 =========================================================================

 Below is a step-by-step guide for setting up local instances of the Axibase Time Series Database and Axibase Collector on a Docker host.